SECFORCE/LLMGoat/README.md

 - NVIDIA drivers
 - CUDA and <a href="https://developer.nvidia.com/cuda-toolkit">CUDA toolkit</a> (we used version 12.2)

-And if you use docker (recommended):
+And if you use Docker (recommended):
 - <a href="https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html">NVIDIA container toolkit</a> (might be necessary in some setups)
-- Docker CE (as in Linux docker might not see your GPU as explained <a href="https://forums.docker.com/t/cant-start-containers-with-gpu-access-on-linux-mint/144606">here</a>)
+- Docker CE (as in Linux Docker might not see your GPU as explained <a href="https://forums.docker.com/t/cant-start-containers-with-gpu-access-on-linux-mint/144606">here</a>)

 If you run it on a CPU-only system, then 10-12 cores at a minimum are recommended unless you are an extremely patient person.